 This paper offers an overview of the classification of policies regarding arbitration of patent disputes.
 It further analyzes the Portuguese dispute resolution system, and explores the possibilities of its exportation in other jurisdictions.

-“Using Online Educational Technologies in Legal Studies: the Combination of Quizzes and Wikis”
+“Using Online Education Technologies in Legal Studies: the Combination of Quizzes and Wikis”

 Presented at: Blended Learning Symposium: Teaching Beyond the Classroom — The Hong Kong Polytechnic University, Hong Kong, 19 August 2015.